 Bulimia nervosa – eating much food in a ‘binge’ and vomiting it up, or using large amounts of laxatives in the erroneous belief that this will stop food absorption

-EDNOS – (eating disorder not otherwise specified) symptoms do not easily fit into one category but are a combination of some of the above
+OSFED (other specified feeding and eating disorders) – symptoms do not easily fit into one category but are a combination of some of the above

 These descriptions are not set in stone.
 Every sufferer will have a slightly different set of symptoms and may swing between two, or all, of the eating disorders at different times.